-Last night’s episode was the “Isaac show” (Jimmy Smits) in large part, showing the fallout from his terrible cross examination by the opposing counsel in Laurel’s (Karla Souza) custody trial.
+Last night’s episode was the “Isaac show” (Jimmy Smits) in large part, showing the fallout from his cross-examination by the opposing counsel in Laurel’s (Karla Souza) custody trial.
 We saw some movement and then some stalling of Annalise’s (Viola Davis) class action suit.
 The best part was Laurel finally getting to meet her baby, the newly-named Christopher!

 This episode felt weaker than normal, that is, right up until the last few minutes with Isaac and Annalise having a huge fight that might actually be their final one – for real this time.
 To be honest, this was very much a filler episode, providing some background and some setbacks to move the plot forward.
 While you need this, on occasion, let’s hope the next episode brings us back to some real HTGAWM action.

 We pick up with Isaac in his car, losing his mind reliving the cross examination by Mr. Castillo’s (Esai Morales) lawyer.
 No one imagined that his testimony on Laurel’s behalf would lead to accusations that Isaac was complicit in his daughter Stella’s death.
 Unfortunately, we all knew what was coming next – he goes straight for his drug of choice.
 He snorts a full four crushed up pills, which put him in the drugged-up state we saw at the end of last episode when Annalise went to his house.